illyanyc/pyCondrop/README.md

 ![PySurfaceArea](img/PySurfaceArea.png)

-Provide tools for quantification of dust deposition on the surface of PV glass
+Provides tools for quantification of dust deposition on the surface of PV glass.

+- Calculates % Surface Area Coverage (%SAC) of dust on the surface of the solar glass
-- Using light refleaction intensity methods
+- Using light refleaction intensity methods to take into account thickness of the dust coating on glass.

 ---